UU-RGL-Legal-Research-and-Studies/Research/README.md

 **Overview**

 The code is a Python program that allows users to search for keywords within PDF files.
 The program uses the tkinter GUI library to display a file selection window and a table showing the search results.
 Users can enter multiple keywords to search for and the program will highlight these keywords in the extracted text from the PDF files.
+A main feature of the program is to search for keywords twice (control f within control f, e.g. search for 'expert' and then words closeby expert such as 'costs' or 'independence').

 **Dependencies**